F28WP-Dubai-WP208/WP-Coursework/README.md

-Sunday: Meeting at 5pm: Team discusiion about on their of progress mockup done changed from JustInMind to Balsamiq for exporting found a maze game however faced some problems with some of the levels html created and ready
+Sunday: Meeting at 5pm: Team discusiion about on their of progress mockup done changed from JustInMind to Balsamiq for exporting found a game however faced some problems with some of the levels html created and ready

 Tuesday: Meeting at 11:30: progress discussed
-Found another maze game
+Found another game
-modified it to suit our Streetscape
+modified it to suit our game

 Monday: Meeting at 12: progress discussed
 Action plan going into the project